!اَلسَّلامُ عَلَيْكُمْ/ مَرْحَباً

 But I noticed something: since I was not practicing in my daily life what I was learning, I was forgetting it little by little…

-2) Raising my child in Arabic boosted my learning :
+2) Raising my child in Arabic boosted my own learning and fluency :

-Then, I discovered a great method: “al arabiyyatu bayna yadayk” (“Arabic at your hands”).
-This method, accompanied with audios and focusing on daily life topics as well as Listening and Speaking skills, really improved my learning.
-It was exactly what I needed after the book 1 of Al-Madina!
+Then, I discovered a great method: “al arabiyyatu bayna yadayk” (“Arabic between your hands”).
+This method that includes audios and focuses on daily life topics, really boosted my learning.
+It was exactly what I needed after the Al-Madina book!

-At the same time, my child was becoming a toddler and I started to directly practice with her what I was learning : speaking Arabic as much as possible (starting with very simple descriptive sentences and increasing as I was learning), reading aloud Arabic children books every day, doing activities and games in Arabic, listening to Arabic through audiobooks and cartoons.
+At the same time, my child was becoming a toddler and I started to directly practice with her what I was learning : speaking Arabic as much as possible (starting with very simple descriptive sentences and increasing as I was learning), reading aloud Arabic children books every day, playing in Arabic, listening to Arabic through audiobooks and cartoons.

 I was learning new words and expressions from my textbook.
 Then, I was finding them in my child’s books.
 Then, I was listening to them in a cartoon.
 And finally, I was using them when talking to my child in our daily life.

 In my brain, it was like a “puzzle” that was being completed.
 It made me really understand the importance of practicing the 4 skills of the language to effectively acquire it : reading, writing, listening and speaking.